obtek/trust-in-superheroes/README.md

 # Trust in Superheroes

-This simple Flask API contains endpoints for viewing, creating, and filtering Super Heroes.
+This simple Flask API contains endpoints for viewing, creating, and filtering super heroes affiliated with the prestigious Super Hero University.

 ## Get started